Systematic Reviews and Meta-Analyses: Help & Training

-Systematic Review and Meta-Analysis Deep Dive (Registration is Open Now for June 26-29 Deep Dive!!)
+Systematic Review and Meta-Analysis Deep Dive (Registration for January 2024 is open now!)

 This 4-day workshop is great for those who want to learn more about and practice the skills required for conducting systematic reviews and/or meta-analyses.
 Intended audience has some familiarity of the systematic review and meta-analysis process and aim to start their own review in the near future.
 Recordings are only distributed to participants (not registrants).

 Additional Offerings (by request)

 By request, the ESS team provides in-class instruction (e.g., one-off, embedded), instruction tailored to a specific audience, and other educational opportunities.
 Reach out!